TEAM MEMBERS

 A life-long resident of East Hants, Lea-Ann is a loving wife, mother, step-mother, daughter, sister, aunt and grandmother.
 She is the proud mother of a son and daughter, a blended family of six, and four grandchildren.
 Her German Sheppard, Taze, is also one of her cherished family members and companion.

 Aside from spending time with her family and being a “hockey mom” she can be found contributing to her community in some generous way.
 She wholeheartedly enjoys volunteering and encourages others to volunteer because it is so rewarding for the spirit.
-She has organized and volunteered at numerous events in East Hants and Sipekne’takik First Nation.
+She has organized and volunteered at numerous events in East Hants.
 In addition to working at ATEN full-time she regularly volunteers at the Violet Rose Gift & Thrift Shop.

 In her downtime Lea-Ann enjoys gardening, and doing creative crafting.
 But being near water, any water, is most satisfying to her – “There’s just something about water that calms the chaos”.